Managing business units

 // Bind to the 'Business Units' container

-string businessUnitsPath = service.Backend.GetConfigurationContainerPath(
+string containerPath = service.Backend.GetConfigurationContainerPath("BusinessUnits");

-IADsContainer businessUnitsContainer = (IADsContainer)service.OpenObject(
+IADsContainer container = (IADsContainer)service.OpenObject(

-businessUnitsPath, null, null, 0);
+containerPath, null, null, 0);

-// Create a new business unit
+// Create a new business unit.

-IAdmBusinessUnit unit = (IAdmBusinessUnit)businessUnitsContainer.Create(
+IAdmBusinessUnit unit = (IAdmBusinessUnit)container.Create("adm-BusinessUnit", "CN=My Unit");

 unit.Description = "My description";